morlinbrot/patterns/README.md

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+#### Why

+A) A creator class define how to create objects but shouldn't know how to create them itself.

+B) Provide users of a library or framework with a way of extending its functionality.

+C) Need to manage large, resource-intensive objects like db connections.
+Use a factory method to centrally manage connections.

+#### What

+Create a `Creator` class defining a `createProduct` method (it could optionally provide a default implementation).
+Subclass the creator with `ConcreteCreators`, implementing the interface and creating a `ConcreteProduct`.
+All `ConcreteProducts` need to implement the same interface defined by `createProduct`.

+#### Examples

+Logistics app: A `LogisticsApp` uses a `createTransportation` with a return type of `Transportation` to creat objects that can make a delivery. `RoadLogistics` and `SeaLogistics` subclass it and return `Truck` and `Ship` instances, respectively.
+Both implement the `Transportation` interface with a `deliver` method.

+#### Discussion

+- Use only if the creator is subclassed anyway, otherwise the pattern creates unnecessary overhead by forcing clients to subclass the creator just to instantiate concrete products.
+- The pattern will easily evolve into the **Abstract Factory** pattern - _what are the exact differences_?

 ## Structural